shen-ui/Updated-ToDoList/README.md

     server_name example.com www.example.com;
 }
 ```
-`sudo certbot --nginx -d yoursite.com -d www.yoursite.com`
+`sudo certbot --nginx -d yoursite.com -d www.yoursite.com`<br />
-generate certificates with Nginx plug-in.
+generate certificates with Nginx plug-in.<br />
-Note: Let's Encrypt certificates expire after 90 days.
+Note: Let's Encrypt certificates expire after 90 days.<br />

-4. respond to the prompts from certbot.
+4. respond to the prompts from certbot.<br />
-5. Check on your configuration to make sure certbot has changed your configuration.
+5. Check on your configuration to make sure certbot has changed your configuration.<br />
-`$ cat /etc/nginx/sites-available/name_of_your_config_file`
+`$ cat /etc/nginx/sites-available/name_of_your_config_file`<br />
-if certbot doesn't configure it correctly, here's an example of how it should have generated:
+if certbot doesn't configure it correctly, here's an example of how it should have generated:<br />
 ```
 server {
     listen 80 default_server;